Skip to content

 BehaviorTracker

-Source code in guard/handlers/behavior_handler.py
+Source code in guard_core/handlers/behavior_handler.py

 def __init__(self, config: SecurityConfig):